DONALD P. SCHNEIDER, Head of the Department of Astronomy and Astrophysics

 525 Davey Laboratory

-The Department played a seminal role in and leads many science investigations using two NASA-launched satellites, the Chandra X-ray Observatory and the Swift panchromatic gamma-ray burst mission, and the innovative 9-meter Hobby-Eberly Telescope located at the McDonald Observatory in Texas.
+The department played a seminal role in and leads many science investigations using two NASA-launched satellites, the Chandra X-ray Observatory and the Swift panchromatic gamma-ray burst mission, and the innovative 9-meter Hobby-Eberly Telescope located at the McDonald Observatory in Texas.
 Faculty and students also observe with other space-based observatories (GALEX, Hubble Space Telescope, Spitzer Space Telescope, XMM-Newton) and ground-based telescopes (Gemini and other national facilities, Magellan, Keck, South Africa Large Telescope, Very Large Telescopes).
 Physics faculty members closely associated with the Department are involved in particle and gravitational wave observations using the Auger, AMANDA, Ice Cube, and LIGO instruments.
 The Department has extensive computing facilities, and research is also conducted with university and national supercomputing resources.

 Graduate students also have ample opportunity to acquire experience in undergraduate teaching and public outreach.

-While all students are admitted into the Ph.D. program, occasionally students terminate with a M.S. degree.
-This requires completion of the Ph.D. course requirements (except the three topical seminars) with 3.00 grade point average, passage of the Candidacy Exam, and submission of an acceptable scholarly paper, completed while enrolled in ASTRO 596.
+The Master of Science degree requires completion of the Ph.D. course requirements (except the 3 credits of ASTRO 589) with 3.00 grade point average, passage of the Candidacy Exam, and submission of an acceptable scholarly paper, completed while enrolled in ASTRO 596.

 Graduate Teaching Assistantships, externally funded graduate Research Assistantships, and/or University fellowships are typically provided to student admitted and continuing in good standing.
 Many students also apply for externally funded fellowships.

-Graduate courses carry numbers from 500 to 599 and 800 to 899.
+Graduate courses carry numbers from 500 to 699 and 800 to 899.
 Advanced undergraduate courses numbered between 400 and 499 may be used to meet some graduate degree requirements when taken by graduate students.
 Courses below the 400 level may not.
 A graduate student may register for or audit these courses in order to make up deficiencies or to fill in gaps in previous education but not to meet requirements for an advanced degree.

-Last Revised by the Department: Spring Semester 2008
+Last Revised by the Department: Summer 2018

-Blue Sheet Item #: 36-04-064
+Blue Sheet Item #: 46-07-000

-Review Date: 1/15/08
+Review Date: 6/26/2018